dimadin/gravatar-signup-encouragement/readme.txt

 = 3.1 =
 * Released on
 * Used new API for help for post-3.3 versions.
 * Made it possible to check for gravatar existence even when allow_url_fopen isn't allowed.
+Thanks wp.org user jlencion for report and initial patch.
+* Rating is now passed to checker if it's different than G. Thanks wp.org user Parakoos for report.

 = 3.0 =
 * Released on 9th October 2011